famedjoel/Lucky-Fitness/README.md

 # Lucky-Fitness

 ## Description
 Lucky Fitness App is your ultimate companion on the journey to a healthier and luckier you.
 Achieve your fitness goals with personalized workouts, nutrition plans, and a touch of luck for motivation.
+This app is designed for beginners who may not know which exercises are best for them but are willing to follow the guided workouts provided.

 ## Installation